develprr/metamatic-blog/_posts/2023-09-09-how-to-store-pydantic-soccer-players-in-the-mongo-database.markdown

 ```python
 found_players = Player.find({})
 ```
-Now, the returned objects are readily converted to our Player objects which have all the neat instance methods available that we defined for them.
+The returned objects are readily converted to our Player objects which have all the neat instance methods available that we defined for them.